Ingria: History

 In the Viking era (late Iron Age), from the 750s onwards, Ladoga served as a bridgehead on the Varangian trade route to Eastern Europe.
-A Varangian aristocracy developed that would ultimately rule over Novgorod and Kievan Rus'.
+A mixed slavic-varangian aristocracy developed that would ultimately rule over Novgorod and Kievan Rus'.
 In the 860s, the warring Finnic and Slavic tribes rebelled under Vadim the Bold, but later asked the Varangians under Rurik to return and to put an end to the recurring conflicts between them.

-The Swedes referred to the ancient Novgorodian land of Vod as "Ingermanland", Latinized to "Ingria".
-Folk etymology traces its name to Ingegerd Olofsdotter, the daughter of the Swedish king Olof Skötkonung (995–1022).
-Upon her marriage to Yaroslav I the Wise, Grand Prince of Novgorod and Kiev, in 1019, she received the lands around Ladoga as a marriage gift.
-They were administered by Swedish jarls, such as Ragnvald Ulfsson, under the sovereignty of the Novgorod Republic.
+The Swedes referred to the ancient Novgorodian land of Vod people as Ingermanland, Latinized to Ingria.
+The origin of the name is uncertain, but there are several possible explanations.
+One explanation is that the name comes from the River Inger, a southern tributary of the Neva River.
+Another explanation is based on the Norwegian Eymund's saga, which tells the story of the Swedish princess Ingegerd Olofsdotter, who married Yaroslav the Wise, Grand Prince of Novgorod and Kiev in 1019.
+According to the saga, she received Ladoga and the surrounding lands as a wedding gift from Yaroslav, and the region came to be known as Ingegerd's land, or Ingermanland.
+The lands were administered by Swedish jarls, such as Ragnvald Ulfsson, under the sovereignty of the Novgorod Republic.

-In the 12th century, Western Ingria was absorbed by the Republic.
+In the 12th century, Western Ingria was absorbed by the Novgorod Republic.
 There followed centuries of frequent wars, chiefly between Novgorod and Sweden, and occasionally involving Denmark and Teutonic Knights as well.
 The Teutonic Knights established a stronghold in the town of Narva, followed by the Russian castle Ivangorod on the opposite side of the Narva River in 1492.

 With the consolidation of the Kievan Rus and the expansion of the Republic of Novgorod north, the indigenous Ingrians became Eastern Orthodox.
 Ingria became a province of Sweden in the Treaty of Stolbovo in 1617 that ended the Ingrian War, fought between Sweden and Russia.
 After the Swedish conquest of the area in 1617 the Ingrian Finns, descendants of 17th-century Lutheran emigrants from present-day Finland, became the majority in Ingria.

 In 1710, following a Russian conquest, Ingria was designated as the Province of St. Petersburg.

 In the Treaty of Nystad in 1721, Sweden formally ceded Ingria to Russia.

 In 1927 the Soviet authorities designated the area as Leningrad Province.
 Deportations of the Ingrian Finns started in late 1920s, and Russification was nearly complete by the 1940s.

 In the modern era, Ingria forms the northwestern anchor of Russia—its "window" on the Baltic Sea—with Saint Petersburg as its centre.